 You would think that if you had fructose malabsorption that you should forsake sugar forever.
-Now that actually is a good idea and your health would be all the better for it.
+That actually is a good idea and your health would be all the better for it.
 There is all sorts of information coming out now about the dangers of sugar – here, here and here.
 However, many of us are going to crave a little sweetness every now and then and, since fruit has to be restricted, we will turn to our own baking.

 But not all sugars are equal.
 For many, honey is healthy and the only sweetener they will use.
 I used to think that too and used it in all my baking.
 Big mistake – honey is high in fructose.
 But let’s start at the beginning and analyze the main sugars from the point of view of those on a low FODMAP diet.